camaraproject/WorkingGroups/Commonalities/documentation/Glossary.md

 #### Note: The above entries are just samples provided from the commonalities.
 We propose the individual subprojects to contribute the concrete terms in the document as deemed fit.
-If the usage in an API is already
+If the usage in an API is already using a developer friendly term, the last column can be left blank.